Skip to main content

 1. Freedom of religious conscience is inviolable.
 The enjoyment of civil rights and liberties does not depend on the individual’s religious beliefs.

 2. All known religions shall be free and their rites of worship shall be performed unhindered and under the protection of the law.
-The practice of rites of worship is not allowed to offend public order or the good usages.
+The practice of rites of worship is not allowed to offend public order or principles of morality.
 Proselytism is forbidden.

 3. The ministers of all known religions shall be subject to the same supervision by the State and to the same obligations towards it as those of the prevailing religion.

-4. No person shall be exempt from discharging his obligations to the State or may refuse to comply with the laws by reason of his religious convictions.
+No one may, on account of his religious beliefs, be exempted from the fulfilment of his obligations to the State or refuse to comply with the laws.

 Education, in accordance with Article 16 of the Constitution, constitutes a basic mission of the State and shall aim at the moral, intellectual, professional and physical training of Greeks, the development of national and religious consciousness and at their formation as free and responsible citizens.

-1. Ecclesiastical Secondary Education Units Schools (general ecclesiastical lower secondary and general ecclesiastical upper secondary schools), with the main purpose of promoting and training Clergy and the laymen of the Greek Orthodox Church in Greece of high educational level and Christian ethics, as well as
+1. Ecclesiastical Secondary Education Units Schools (general ecclesiastical lower secondary and general ecclesiastical upper secondary schools), with the main purpose of promoting and training clergy and the laymen of the Greek Orthodox Church in Greece of a high educational level and Christian ethos, as well as

-2. Muslim Madrasas in Thrace, Secondary Religious Schools (lower secondary schools with upper secondary classes) where only pupils members of the Thrace Muslim minority can attend to fulfill the needs of their religious education.
-There are two Madrasas, one in Komotini and one in Xanthi.
+2. Muslim Seminaries of Thrace, religious schools of secondary education (Gymnasium - Lyceum) which can be attended only by students of the Muslim minority of Thrace, covering the needs of their religious education.
+There are two religious schools, one in Komotini and one in Xanthi.